VSArchive/Portfolio-Archive-4/content/posts/2021/uninstall-snap-ubuntu.md

   - Ubuntu
 ---

-Snap is a packaging format made by canonical to use in [Ubuntu](https://ubuntu.com) and other Linux distros but there are problems with snaps as they are slow compared to native binaries and consume a lot of disk space and the server side of [snapcraft](https://snapcraft.io) is proprietary, but since it’s their own technology canonical is pushing it too much over other solutions in [Ubuntu](https://ubuntu.com), so for any of the following reasons if you want to uninstall snaps from your system just follow along.
+Snap is a packaging format developed by canonical to use in [Ubuntu](https://ubuntu.com) and other Linux distros but there are problems with snaps as they are slow compared to native binaries and consume a lot of disk space and the server side of [snapcraft](https://snapcraft.io) is proprietary, but since it’s their own technology canonical is pushing it too much over other solutions in [Ubuntu](https://ubuntu.com), so for any of the following reasons if you want to uninstall snaps from your system just follow along.

 ### Uninstall Snaps